Steve McClellan: First Avenue

 In 1980 Allan Fingerhut regained control of the business, and hired the partnership of McClellan and Jack Meyers (and later Dan Lessard) to manage the club.
 A McClellan booking in 1979, the Ramones, ushered disco out and in its place came punk and live rock and roll.
 For a few years, dance nights, ladies nights and male strippers in the main room paid the bills, but, on a shoestring budget, the annex 7th Street Entry opened in 1980, the fruit of a 1500 investment in a former coat room.

 McClellan became a talent buyer, the marketing director and eventually the general manager.
 Martin Keller describes McClellan's expansive bookings: "exotic Afro-pop, speed metal, funk, reggae, punk, pop, folk-rock, country rock, hip hop, and the occasional jazz and comedy acts".
 Working against the grain of segregation in Minneapolis which was hostile to the idea of black audiences, and of black musicians playing downtown, in the late 1970s McClellan booked black bands, notably Jimmy Jam in the eleven-piece Mind & Matter (and later Flyte Tyme and The Time).
 In 1981 following the one-hit wonder Lipps Inc., he booked Prince for the first of what would be nine full-blown concerts.
 Chris Riemenschneider quotes McClellan, "It was so exciting in the early '80s to see Prince mix the audiences, the racial diversity he brought."

 Sam's was renamed First Avenue on New Year's Eve in 1981.
 McClellan earned the nickname "Chainsaw" from music critic P.D.
 Larson.
 As general manager, McClellan championed local talent and made performance space for Prince, Hüsker Dü, The Replacements, the Wallets, The Time, The Suburbs, Soul Asylum, and The Jayhawks.
 He promoted Nirvana, U2, Green Day, and R.E.M., the Red Hot Chili Peppers, and Run-DMC all early in their careers.
 He also presented legacy acts such as Tina Turner, Parliament-Funkadelic, and Ray Charles to sold-out crowds.
 Remembering the era's wild west of settlement with artists, Frank Riley thought McClellan was one of perhaps three "really reliable" promoters in the United States.
 Some of the contracts he signed with hundreds of groups from around the world can be seen online at the Minnesota Historical Society.

 Teaching and other associations

 After leaving First Avenue in 2004, McClellan taught music business at Globe University and Minnesota School of Business which since then has ceased operations, and later taught arts management at the now-defunct McNally Smith College of Music in Saint Paul.

 He has served on the boards of Cedar Cultural Center, KFAI radio, Minnesota Public Interest Research Group and the Downtown Warehouse Association.

-As of 2019, he is a part-time bartender at the Schooner Tavern in south Minneapolis.
+As of 2019, he was a part-time bartender at the Schooner Tavern in south Minneapolis.